Understanding Periodized Rehab & Load Management for Better Recovery

 When implementing periodized rehabilitation, be aware of these common pitfalls:

-- Advancing too quickly based on calendar rather than readiness
+- Advancing too quickly based on calendar rather than readiness (this is huge)

 - Inconsistent loading with dramatic spikes and drops